Zilliqa/Zilliqa/docs/local-network.md

 ```

 ## Prometheus URL: http://prometheus.local.z7a.xyz

 ## Tempo cluster endpoint: tempo.monitoring.svc.cluster.local
+Tempo is reachable only from pods inside the cluster.
+To forward any of its port use `kubectl port-forward`.

 ## Tempo service endpoints by supported protocol:
 | endpoint | Description |